 Hertz deposits HRA contributions into your account on July 1:

 - $900 for Employee + 1 Dependent coverage

 - $1,200 for Employee + 2 or more Dependents coverage

-If you're a new hire, the HRA contribution is prorated based on your date of benefits eligibility.
+If you're a new hire, the annual HRA contribution amount is prorated based on your benefits eligibility date.